CONNECT-Solution/CONNECT/README.md

 Supported versions of tools information at: [Prerequisites](https://connectopensource.atlassian.net/wiki/display/CONNECT4/Building+CONNECT+4.4+from+Source)

 ###Building from source
-To build all CONNECT modules from source, run:
+To build CONNECT from source run:

-Windows Users:

-        $ set MAVEN_OPTS='-Xmx5000m -XX:MaxPermSize=1024m'

-OSX / Linux Users:

-        $ export MAVEN_OPTS='-Xmx5000m -XX:MaxPermSize=1024m'

-Everyone:

         $ cd <CONNECT_CLONE_DIR>
         $ mvn clean install

 ####Building an ear
-All services profiles are active by default, so to build a GlassFish ear containing all services, except for Direct, X12 just execute:

-        $ cd <CONNECT_CLONE_DIR>
-        $ mvn clean install

-If you want to exclude a service, in this case Patient Discovery, you can turn off the profile by adding a "!" to the name of the service profile you'd like to exclude (needs to be escaped with "\" char on *NIX) platforms:
+All services profiles are active by default, if you want to exclude a service, in this case Patient Discovery, you can turn off the profile by adding a "!" to the name of the service profile you'd like to exclude (needs to be escaped with "\" char on *NIX) platforms:

         $ mvn clean install -P \!PD

-Available service profiles which can be excluded from the generated ear (use value within parentheses):
-* Admin Distribution (AD)
-* Patient Discovery (PD)
-* Document Query (DQ)
-* Document Submission (DS)
-* Document Retrieve (DR)
-* Direct(Direct)
-* CONNECTUniversalClientGUI, CONNECTConsumerPreferencesProfileGUI, CONNECTDeferredQueueManagerGUI (GUI)

-After CONNECT has been built from the clone directory, you can alter the composition of the CONNECT.ear at any time by turning off any combination of the available profiles as a comma-separated list

-        $ cd <CONNECT_CLONE_DIR>
-        $ mvn clean install -P \!PD,\!DQ,\!DR -f Product/Production/Deploy/pom.xml

-OR

-        $ cd Product/Production/Deploy/
-        $ mvn clean install -P \!PD,\!DQ,\!DR

 You can also specify explicitly what services are included in the ear by passing in the individual profiles.
 For example, if you only want to include PD:

         $ cd Product/Production/Deploy/
         $ mvn clean install -P PD

-You can find more details about build at: [Build the Source](https://connectopensource.atlassian.net/wiki/display/CONNECT4/Building+CONNECT+4.4+from+Source)
+For further build and deploy instructions go here: [Build the Source](https://connectopensource.atlassian.net/wiki/x/YoAGAQ)

 ######Altering targeted application server
 For some application server deployments the generated .ear needs different dependencies.
 Follow the wiki links below for CONNECT supported application server build and deployment steps.